Avoid Fair Housing Pitfalls as a Texas Landlord

 • Use the same pre-showing message template for everyone

-• Avoid commenting on neighbors, schools, “safe areas,” or “good/bad parts of town” in subjective terms
+• Avoid subjective comments about neighbors, schools, “safe areas,” or “good/bad parts of town”

-• Provide objective info: commute distance, nearby major roads, property crime mapping resources, school boundary lookup tools
+• Provide objective info, such as commute distance, nearby major roads, public crime mapping resources, and school boundary lookup tools

-• Don’t ask questions that aren’t needed for the application (personal background, family plans, medical details)
+• Don’t ask questions that aren’t needed for the application, such as personal background, family plans, or medical details

-When in doubt: if it doesn’t help you qualify the application under your written criteria, don’t ask.
+When in doubt, use this test: if it does not help you qualify the application under your written criteria, don’t ask.

 Maintenance and enforcement: fair housing isn’t only about move-in

-Landlords get focused on screening, but ongoing operations can create Fair Housing exposure too.
+Landlords often focus on screening.
+Still, ongoing operations can create Fair Housing exposure too.

 Common pitfalls include: